certtools/intelmq-tutorial/lesson-3.md

 20 6 * * * /usr/local/bin/intelmqctl start my-scheduled-bot
 ```

+To make a bot "scheduled", apply these two settings:
+* `enabled`: `false`
+* `run_mode`: `scheduled`
+These settings are not "parameters" as the other normal parameters you applied until now.
+In the `runtime.conf` these settings are on the same level as `module` and others.

 ### Task: configure a scheduled bot

 Add a file collector for TODO